Chordian/sidfactory2/README.md

 - Multiple songs
 - Copy / paste and modify selected area
 - Built-in packer and relocator to position the music anywhere in the Commodore 64 memory.
-Relocate used zero page adresses.
+Relocate used zero page addresses.
 - Includes demo tunes to learn from.
 - Cross platform: Windows, macOS (Intel and ARM) and Linux versions.
 - Configurable settings, shortcuts and keyboard layout